mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/prerequisites.rst

 (:ref:`tool-diagraphica`, :ref:`tool-ltsgraph`, :ref:`tool-ltsview`,
 :ref:`tool-lpsxsim`, :ref:`tool-mcrl2-gui`, :ref:`tool-mcrl2xi`).
 Qt version 5.12.0 does not work properly and results in non functioning graphical tools.
 Qt version 5.12.1 appears to work fine.
+Qt 5.13.0 appears to support dark mode on MacOs Mojave properly, whereas earlier versions of Qt do not properly adapt the color schemes leading to unreadable (white on white) text in some tools.

 .. admonition:: Windows
    :class: platform-specific win